Partner Story: Generations Working Together

 Generations Working Together (GWT) is the nationally recognised centre of excellence supporting the development and integration of intergenerational work across Scotland.
 Our mission is to develop, expand and improve intergenerational practice.

-GWT has more than 3500 members across Scotland and supports 18 local intergenerational networks, each meeting 2 and 4 times a year (online during pandemic).
+GWT has more than 3600 members across Scotland and supports 18 local intergenerational networks.
 The networks cover most of Scotland from the Scottish Borders to the Highlands and Islands and consist of a rich mix of community and public service groups (volunteers and paid staff) that currently use or want to learn how to use intergenerational approaches for the benefit of local communities and the people who live there.
+During 2021 we have also been running thematic events that have included topics such as art, intergenerational spaces, animals, and more.

 Membership is free to anyone living in Scotland and to students from across the world.
 For those further afield there is an option to become an international member.